Who We Are

 In addition to her role as Founder & President of Effective Altruism, LLC, Erin is on the Board of Directors for the Council for Certification in Volunteer Administration, serves on the Advisory Council for Fund the People, contributes to the Oregon Committee on Volunteerism, and was one of the founding board members of the Association of Leaders in Volunteer Engagement (AL!VE).
 Dr. Barnhart also serves as an online instructor for AmeriCorps VISTA and teaches graduate and undergraduate courses as an adjunct professor at the University of Oregon and with IPSL.
-Lastly, Erin was a state-level volunteer organizer for the Women's March on Washington in 2017.
+Lastly, Erin is a Girl Rising Ambassador for Oregon and was a state-level volunteer organizer for the Women's March on Washington in 2017.

 In 2015, Erin served pro bono as the Director of Operations for American Gap Association.
 From 2011-2014, Erin served as the Graduate Program Director for IPSL's Master of Arts in International Development and Service program with Concordia University-Portland.
 Prior to that, she served on the staff of Idealist.org for four years where, as Director of Volunteerism Initiatives, she designed and stewarded the growth of their volunteer and volunteer resource management programs.
 Erin wrote and developed three of Idealist.org’s free online information centers on volunteer engagement: the Volunteer Resource Center for domestic volunteers, the International Volunteerism Resource Center for international volunteers, and the Volunteer Management Resource Center for volunteer management professionals and other leaders of volunteers.
 She also crafted the model for and coordinated Idealist.org’s Global Volunteering Fairs.